 Punk bands that had the desire and energy to take to the stage but once there having nothing to say.
 Orange juice.
 I said: even when people appear to have something to say it’s the being on stage that is the satisfaction they seek.
 He said: it was the ‘nothing to say’ that was the point of the being on stage, bringing our attention to the emptiness.

 Without precedent or invitation I tell her about the beautiful scenery in the TV programme I’ve been watching set in New Zealand and how everyone used to ask me whether I had travelled there when I was living in Australia, it being so close, and I tell her that I hadn’t and how I would like to go there someday.
 On top of the lake.
-Behind those floated and thin words I wonder why I am making this conversation, in a white electric car on a hot July day at a familiar crossroads in Penge, when even I am not convinced, only more aware of our worlds apart.
+Behind those floated and thin words I wonder why I am making this conversation when even I am not convinced, only more aware of our worlds apart.